 - A parison (a hot tube of plastic material) is dropped from an extruder and then entrapped in a water-cooled mold.
 When the mold is closed, air injects through the neck of the container, like blowing up a balloon.
 The mold is released and the part is revealed.

-- In-mold labelling is the use of paper or plastic labels during the manufacturing of containers by blow molding, injection molding, or thermoforming processes.
+- In-mold labeling is the use of paper or plastic labels during the manufacturing of containers by blow molding, injection molding, or thermoforming processes.
 The label serves as the integral part of the final product, which is then delivered as pre-decorated item.

 - Leak detection is the process of evaluating pressure decay by blowing air into a blow molded part to determine if there are any leaks or defects.
 This is important to ensure that each molded piece is produced in the highest quality.